Nevenall/blades-in-the-dark/src/01-the-basics.md

 When you fill an xp track, clear all the marks and take an **advance**.
 When you take an advance from your playbook track, you may choose an additional **special ability**.
 When you take an advance from an attribute, you may add an **additional action dot** to one of the actions under that attribute.

 > Nadja is playing a Hound.
 At the end of the session, she reviews her xp triggers and tells the group how much xp she’s getting.
-She rolled two desperate /Hunt/ actions during the session, so she marked 2 xp on her /Insight/ xp track.
+She rolled two desperate {Hunt} actions during the session, so she marked 2 xp on her {Insight} xp track.
 She addressed several challenges with tracking or violence, so she marks 2 xp for that.
 She expressed her Iruvian heritage many times when dealing with the Red Sashes, so she takes 2 xp for that.
 She also showcased her character’s beliefs, but 2 xp is the maximum for that category, so she doesn’t get any more.
 She didn’t struggle with her vice or traumas, so no xp there.
 That’s 4 xp at the end of the session.
-She decides to put it all in her /Insight/ xp track.
-This fills the track, so she adds a new action dot in /Hunt/.
+She decides to put it all in her {Insight} xp track.
+This fills the track, so she adds a new action dot in {Hunt}.

 You can also earn xp by **training** during downtime.
 When you train, mark xp in one of your attributes or in your playbook.
 A given xp track can be trained only once per downtime phase.